Matroids, Delta-matroids and Embedded Graphs: Delta-matroids and ribbon graphs: geometric interplay

 Suppose finally that $e$ is a trivial non-orientable ribbon loop in $D$.
 It is enough to show that $e$ is trivial in $G$.
 Suppose that this is not the case.
 Take $C$ to be a cycle interlaced with $e$ and take $f\in C$.
 We may extend $C-f$ to a maximal spanning forest $F'$ of $G$.
 As $F'$ contains no cycle, we know that $e\notin F'$ and $f\notin F'$.
 Now exactly one of $F' \cup f$ and $(F' \cup f)\btu e$ is a spanning quasi-tree of $G$, depending on whether or not $C$ is orientable, a contradiction.
 Thus $e$ is a non-trivial non-orientable loop of $G$ and \eqref{p.loop2.c} holds. \end{proof}

-\begin{lemma} Let $D(E,\F)$ be a delta-matroid.
+\begin{lemma} Let $D$ be a delta-matroid and $e$ an element of $D$.
 Then $e$ is neither a coloop nor a ribbon loop in $D$ if and only if $e$ is a non-trivial orientable ribbon loop in $D*e$. \end{lemma} \begin{proof} Suppose that $e$ is neither a coloop nor a ribbon loop of $D$.
 Then $e$ belongs to some basis of $D_{\min}$, so no basis of $(D*e)_{\min}$ contains $e$.
 Thus $e$ is a ribbon loop of $D*e$.
-Moreover $e$ is an orientable ribbon loop of $D*e$ because it is not a ribbon loop of $(D*e)*e=D$ and, by applying Lemma~\ref{l.4coloop} it is non-trivial because it is not a coloop of $(D*e)*e=D$.
+Moreover $e$ is an orientable ribbon loop of $D*e$ because it is not a ribbon loop of $(D*e)*e=D$ and it is non-trivial because it is not a coloop of $(D*e)*e=D$.

-On the other hand, if $e$ is a non-trivial orientable loop of $D*e$, then by definition $e$ is not a ribbon loop of $(D*e)*e=D$.
-Furthermore if $e$ is a coloop of $D$ then by Lemma~\ref{l.4coloop}, it is a trivial orientable loop of $D*e$, so $e$ is not a coloop of $D$. \end{proof}
+On the other hand, if $e$ is a non-trivial orientable ribbon loop of $D*e$, then, by Definition~\ref{def:loops}(2), $e$ is not a ribbon loop of $(D*e)*e=D$.
+Furthermore, $e$ is not a loop of $D\ast e$ (as it is not a trivial orientable ribbon loop), so it is not a coloop of $D$. \end{proof}

 Another illustration of how ribbon graphs can inform delta-matroids is as follows.
 Suppose that $G$ is a ribbon graph with a non-orientable loop $e$.
 If $Q$ is a maximal spanning forest of $G$ then $Q \cup e$ is a spanning quasi-tree.
 The following lemma shows that this property holds for delta-matroids in general.